solidity-labs-io/forge-proposal-simulator/README.md

 ## Type Checking

-Type checking in fps is checking deployed bytecode of any deployed contracts with the bytecode from the local artifacts.
-This is to make sure if dev A deploys some contracts, dev B can verify A's deployments by just running the type checking script.
-Can also be used by A to verify the deployments.
-A can take following steps:
+Type checking allows for checking of the deployed bytecode on any deployed contracts with the bytecode from the local artifacts.
+This enables developer `A` to deploy some contracts, and then developer `B` can verify `A`'s deployments by just running the type checking script.
+This can also be used by developer `A` to verify the deployments. `A` can take following steps:

 - Adds the deployed contracts to `Addresses.json`.
 In `TypeCheckAddresses.json` add the constructor args in nested array format where double quotes are escaped.
 - Install npm packages in typescript directory.